Sean ‘Diddy’ Combs accused in third lawsuit this month of sexually assaulting a woman

 “This last-minute lawsuit is an example of how a well-intentioned law can be turned on its head,” a spokesperson for Combs said.
 “Ms. Dickerson’s 32-year-old story is made up and not credible.
 Mr. Combs never assaulted her, and she implicates companies that did not exist.
 This is purely a money grab and nothing more.”

-During the time span mentioned in the lawsuit, when Dickerson-Neal alleges a sexual assault took place, Combs worked for Uptown Records and had not yet formed his companies.
+During the span of time included in the lawsuit when Dickerson-Neal alleges a sexual assault took place, Combs allegedly worked for Uptown Records and had not yet formed his companies.

 Dickerson-Neal said she decided to file a lawsuit after Combs’ former girlfriend, singer and actor Cassie, filed a federal $30 million lawsuit alleging he raped, sex-trafficked and abused her.
 Cassie’s lawsuit was settled one day later for an undisclosed amount of money.